 Air tables are big and bulky, making them a tougher fit for the precious laboratory and production space requirements of cleanrooms.
-By contrast, negative-stiffness systems can be made to be compact, taking up very little footprint.
-Instrumentation can be positioned or moved around a facility without having to worry about feed-through for electrical power and air hoses.
-Large negative-stiffness workstations are also available when increased working space is required.
+By contrast, negative-stiffness systems take up very little footprint, and instrumentation can be positioned or moved around a facility without having to worry about feed-through for electrical power and air hoses.
+Large Negative-Stiffness workstations are also available when increased working space is required.